 The costs of preparing and complying with MTD are not the only potential costs to be aware of.
 HMRC is introducing a new penalty regime alongside MTD, with a points-based system that penalises those with persistent compliance issues.
 You should therefore ensure you’re prepared ahead of time, to mitigate the risk of starting the new compliance system with a black mark on your record.

-If you’re a UK sole trader already complying with MTD for VAT, you shouldn’t see much change in your record keeping when it comes to MTD for income tax.
+If you’re a UK sole trader already complying with MTD for VAT, you shouldn’t see much change in your record keeping when it comes to MTD for ITSA.
 However, other sole traders and landlords should start planning for the transition now to ensure MTD compliance and to avoid any penalties.
 The best way to get started is to:

 When you get paid in cash you should use software to record the transaction digitally in a spreadsheet or bookkeeping software.
 Also, avoid piling up stacks of receipts and instead start getting into the habit of scanning in and saving those travel or office expenses, ready for each quarterly submission.
-We recommend that you do this before the end of the current tax year so you are familiar with digital record keeping well ahead of the implementation of MTD for income tax.
+We recommend that you do this before the end of the current tax year so you are familiar with digital record keeping well ahead of the implementation of MTD for ITSA.

-If you have multiple trades, or a trade and a rental property with different accounting periods you should look to align these to reduce your future reporting requirements under MTD for income tax.
+If you have multiple trades, or a trade and a rental property with different accounting periods you should look to align these to reduce your future reporting requirements under MTD for ITSA.
 For example, if you have a sole trade with the year end 31 March and a rental property which you report on a UK tax year basis (to 6 April), you should look to change the accounting periods to the same end date to avoid the additional four quarterly submissions if your tax years are not aligned.